x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/exchange-auditing-reports/export-mailbox-audit-logs.md

 ## More information
 <a name="moreinfo"> </a>

-- **Entries in the mailbox audit log** The following example shows an entry from the mailbox audit log contained in the SearchResult.xml file.
+- **Entries in the mailbox audit log**: The following example shows an entry from the mailbox audit log contained in the SearchResult.xml file.
 Each entry is preceded by the **\<Event\>** XML tag and ends with the **\</Event\>** XML tag.
-This entry shows that the administrator purged the message with the subject, " Notification of litigation hold" from the Recoverable Items folder in David's mailbox on April 30, 2010.
+This entry shows that the administrator purged the message with the subject, "Notification of litigation hold" from the Recoverable Items folder in David's mailbox on April 30, 2010.

   ```
   <Event MailboxGuid="6d4fbdae-e3ae-4530-8d0b-f62a14687939"